cliffore/millms/README.md

     mkdir data-processing/experiments

 2: Use the bash script to run all the necessary steps in one go.
-Pass in the layer parameter into the script (depending on permissions, run chmod +x run_all.sh first), e.g.
+Pass in the layer parameter into the script (depending on permissions, run chmod +x run-all.sh first), e.g.

-    ./run_all.sh 1
+    ./run-all.sh 1

 Alternatively, to run each step in turn, follow this: